Arunima-Paul/PowerBI_Hotel_Revenue_Analysis/README.md

 3.City & Property-Wise Breakdown -
 •	Top performing property: Atliq Exotica Mumbai with ₹212M revenue and highest successful bookings.
 •	City trends:
-o	Delhi has the highest average rating (3.78). o	Bangalore has a strong presence in both revenue and bookings. o	Mumbai dominates in revenue.
+(i) Delhi has the highest average rating (3.78).
+(ii)	Bangalore has a strong presence in both revenue and bookings.
+(iii) Mumbai dominates in revenue.

 4.Recommendations:-